Shishila

-Shishila is a village located at the base of Western Ghats in Belthangady taluk of the Karnataka State, India.
+Shishila is a village located at the base of Western Ghats in Belthangady taluk, Dakshina Kannada district of the Karnataka State, India.
 The main attraction of the village is a temple dedicated to Lord Shishileshwara.

 Background

 The Shishileshwara temple is situated on the banks of the river Kapila.
 The fishes in the river are regarded sacred by the villagers and are fed with beaten rice and puffed rice as an offering.
 Locally, the place is also known by the name ‘Matsya Theertha'.
 Fishing around the temple premises was banned by the Mr. Cotchman in the year 1930, the then British collector of the district.
 On the morning of 25 th May 1996, thousands of fishes met their end as the miscreants poisoned the river.
 A memorial carved in stone stands beside the temple as a reminder to the tragic poisoning of the fishes.
 Shaken by the tragedy, the villagers established Matsya Hitarkashana Vedike, a forum for the protection of the sacred fishes.
 Today, Shishila temple fish sanctuary is one of the finest fish sanctuaries in the country accommodating about 40 species of fishes.
 Shishila is one of the very few places in India, outside of wild life sanctuaries and national parks, where the huge Mahseer fishes, of a size to be rarely seen today anywhere else in India, enjoy great amount of protection.